oplS15projects/Lambda/README.md

 - **Lexical Parsing** - `exp-lexer` uses lexical parsing tools, along with regex to tag input data strings. `read-arith` uses regex to re-organize infix notation equations into prefix notation equations.
 Finally, the `main-parser` uses the power of the `exp-lexer` to extract keywords and format equations for evaluation in the backend.

 - **Key Procedures** - These procedures were added and constructed with ease to read in mind.
 Each procedure is placed in its own racket source file, and included into the `Keyword Definitions`.
 The calls to these procedures in their **KeyPair** definitions are simple and abstracted from the low level source code.

+- **GUI Strategies** - The windowing toolbox is used to provide the basic building block for the `frame` which is a top level window  ,`textfields` ,`editor-canvas` and `pasteboard` are all defined in the `frame` which is the parent.
+On this platform the  `Input textfield` takes in expressions and hands them over to the abstracted `main-parser` in the backend.
+The solution is sent to the  `Output textfield` if its just an `eval` or `deriv`  while `plot` has an added output which is plotted on to the canvas for a visual effect.

 ##External Technology and Libraries
 - **[Plot][1]** - This library was used to create plots in Lambda's GUI canvas with use of the `plot` keyword.